Désiré Pauwels: Early life

 Désiré Joseph Pauwels was born January 29, 1864, in Courcelles, Belgium.
 His father died soon after his birth.
 Pauwels was deaf and had eye disease as a child.
 He left Courcelles as an early teenager and returned in 1884, when he was drafted at random for military service.
 He left the country to evade his draft.

 Pauwels was known by different names: Jean, Amédée, and Philibert Désiré Joseph.
 Little is known of his biography.

 Career

 Pauwels lived in Saint-Denis, Paris, from 1883 to early 1891 and worked at the Combes and Oriol tannery.
+Pauwels was active during the Ère des attentats (1892-1894), a period of anarchist political violence in France marked by a significant wave of attacks targeting symbols of power, state institutions, and emblematic places of bourgeois life.
+Following the execution of Auguste Vaillant on 5 February 1894, Pauwels rented a room at the Hôtel des Carmes on the same day as the Café Terminus attack by Émile Henry (12 February 1894), using a Barcelona cover story, and began preparing his devices.
+His attack at the Madeleine on 15 March 1894 represented a shift in anarchist tactics from targeting specific individuals toward attacking symbolic locations of bourgeois and Catholic life.
+The French press reacted with ridicule rather than recognition of the attack's ideological motivation, making Pauwels a target of scorn rather than the feared figure he had intended to become.
+His body was so disfigured by the explosion that the nascent forensic police had to take over the identification, marking an early milestone in the use of forensic science in criminal investigations in France..
 He joined Les Egaux de Montmartre, a small anarchist club with dedicated propagandists of the deed, where he was known by the nickname "Nez-Pointu" (pointy nose).
 There he met Chaumentin, Bastard, Béala, and Ravachol.
 But Pauwels broke with the group after an argument and the group dissolved in 1886.
 He also potentially co-edited the Terre et Liberté periodical in 1884 and 1885.

 He married Albertine Lordon (born 1863) in 1886 and had a daughter, Gabrielle.
 Pauwels then worked for the Delaunay-Belleville and Floquet fur merchants and tannery in Saint-Denis.